 There’s simply way too much content to justify adhering to a rigid reading order.
 We have a full write-up on the site, Should you read in chronological order?
 But the short version is this: Read what you want to read.

 There is a ton of content out there, so read what makes you happy!
 Do you have a favorite character?
 A favorite theme?
 Start there!
+If you absolutely set on a reading order, we do have a Youtini Reading Order that you can follow along.

 Just pick a Collection on our site and pick a book from the collection.
 We have reviews and ratings to help guide you along but you really can't go wrong by cherry picking your books individually based on ratings and reviews.
 You can even check out our list of books sorted by our official review score.